Introduction

 Application Process

-The sanctuary is run by a hardcore of dedicated volunteers carrying out tasks throughout the day, every day.
-As the sanctuary has such a variety of different animals all having varying needs, volunteers need to have a level of experience gained over several weeks of volunteering, before they can be left unsupervised.
-As volunteers gain experience and gain our confidence, we reduce the supervision accordingly until they can help unsupervised on thier own or in small teams.
+As the sanctuary has such a variety of different animals all having varying needs, volunteers need to have a minimum level of experience gained over several weeks of volunteering, before they can be left unsupervised.
+As volunteers gain experience and our confidence, we can reduce the supervision accordingly.

-Please read these pages to be sure volunteering with us is right for you and that you meet the criteria.
+Please read this page to be sure volunteering with us is right for you and that you meet the criteria.
+It can take up to 1 month for us to review applications